Battle of the Raz de Sein: Pursuit

 This new sail was much larger than the others sighted earlier in the day, and the detached squadron abandoned their former pursuit and turned towards the new arrival, Hercule.
-By 17:45, L'Héritier was in full flight with the British force strung out behind him, the rest of Bridport's fleet far to the west.
+By 17:45, Lhéritier was in full flight with the British force strung out behind him, the rest of Bridport's fleet far to the west.
 Jason had the lead with Mars shortly behind, although Inman on Ramillies had lost his fore topmast and had dropped back.
 Hood, an experienced officer and a nephew of both Bridport and the veteran Admiral Lord Hood, pressed his ship forwards and gradually gained on both Jason and Hercule.
-L'Héritier knew that in open water he would be caught and overwhelmed, and sought instead to escape through the narrow and dangerous channel of the Raz de Sein, a rocky passage between the Île de Sein and the Pointe du Raz: during the Expédition d'Irlande the French ship of the line Séduisant had been wrecked in the Raz de Sein with 680 lives.
+Lhéritier knew that in open water he would be caught and overwhelmed, and sought instead to escape through the narrow and dangerous channel of the Raz de Sein, a rocky passage between the Île de Sein and the Pointe du Raz: during the Expédition d'Irlande the French ship of the line Séduisant had been wrecked in the Raz de Sein with 680 lives.

 As Hercule approached the channel, Hood put Mars on the starboard tack, overtaking Jason and bearing down on the French ship.
-At 20:30, L'Héritier recognised that the current was too strong for Hercule to successfully navigate the Raz de Sein and instead anchored at the mouth of the channel with a spring on his cable, a system of attaching the bow anchor that increased stability and allowed L'Héritier to swing his broadside to face the enemy while stationary, roughly 2 nmi southwest of Pointe de Raz and about 21 nmi from his destination at Brest.
+At 20:30, Lhéritier recognised that the current was too strong for Hercule to successfully navigate the Raz de Sein and instead anchored at the mouth of the channel with a spring on his cable, a system of attaching the bow anchor that increased stability and allowed Lhéritier to swing his broadside to face the enemy while stationary, roughly 2 nmi southwest of Pointe de Raz and about 21 nmi from his destination at Brest.